Are you trying to provide fresh foods to supplement your dairy goats’ diet? Here are some simple goat forage ideas from your backyard.

 - Alfalfa, rye, and other “green manure” crops – these can be grown in any empty garden space to harvest and feed to livestock.

-- Mallow (Althaea officinalis) or anything in the Malvaceae family – which is a very healthful herb but the goats will only eat it in the early spring when there’s nothing else coming up
+- Mallow (Althaea officinalis) or anything in the Malvaceae family – which is a very healthful herb.
+However, the goats will only eat it in the early spring when there’s nothing else coming up.

-- Lamb’s quarter (Chenopodium album) starts coming on in the early spring
+- Lamb’s quarter (Chenopodium album) starts coming on in the early spring, too.

 We often use wheat straw as mulching material in the garden and there are always seeds left in it that germinate.
 So, we get wheat sprouting up everywhere.
 You guessed it – we let it grow and harvest it once it sets a seed head but before the seed dries and falls off and into the soil!